 To evaluate a use case, the teams would run it through each of the four bullets to see what questions they would need to ask and answer in order to accurately determine the driver of the volume change.
 This process helped them recognize what information would be needed in the application to fully answer questions about changing volumes.

-Using the key business questions defined by the cross-functional teams as a guide, Partners designed an analytics application that could identify the underlying healthcare business drivers impacting hospital, outpatient and physician billing volume and margin.
-The application—internally branded as Healthcare Directions—leveraged data from Partners’ enterprise data warehouse (EDW) platform, which brings together data from multiple sources.
-Currently they have integrated hospital billing, payer claims, and additional market data.
+Using the key business questions defined by the cross-functional teams as a guide, Mass General Brigham designed an analytics application that could identify the underlying healthcare business drivers impacting hospital, outpatient, and physician billing volume and margin.
+The application—internally branded as Healthcare Directions—leveraged data from Mass General Brigham’s enterprise data warehouse (EDW) platform, which brings together data from multiple sources.
+Currently, they have integrated hospital billing, payer claims, and additional market data.
 They are planning to add in data from physician billing data, post-acute, hospital occupancy in the near future.
 The application was designed to monitor actual hospital and physician billing volume and margin trends in near real-time.
 Over time, it would allow the team to develop leading indicators (metrics) to help predict volume and changes in care requirements.
-Having this strategic insight and predictive capability would allow Partners to foresee what services, care locations and specialties their patients would be needing so that they could make sure that their patients had access to the right care in the right place at the right time.
+Having this strategic insight and predictive capability would allow Mass General Brigham to foresee what services, care locations and specialties their patients would be needing so that they could make sure that their patients had access to the right care in the right place at the right time.

 The team sought feedback from stakeholders to ensure that the analytics application presented information in a way that users could identify trends and further investigate the internal and external factors driving those trends through drill-down capability (Figure 1).

-To deploy the application quickly and effectively, Partners used iterative development and incremental implementation consistent with the Agile methodology.
+To deploy the application quickly and effectively, Mass General Brigham used iterative development and incremental implementation consistent with the Agile methodology.
 This rapid prototyping of models allowed for sequential releases on six to eight week cycles.
 Before investing the time to build each release, the team presented mockups to stakeholders for review to ensure that the product would meet their needs.

-Recognizing that users are more likely to embrace data and information that is familiar, easy to access, and easy to understand, the Partners team sought to consciously address those aspects in their application development and deployment.
-To make the data familiar, Partners tried to accommodate local definitions of terms whenever they could, balanced by the need to standardize data definitions for consistency.
+Recognizing that users are more likely to embrace data and information that is familiar, easy to access, and easy to understand, the Mass General Brigham team sought to consciously address those aspects in their application development and deployment.
+To make the data familiar, Mass General Brigham tried to accommodate local definitions of terms whenever they could, balanced by the need to standardize data definitions for consistency.
 The application delivers easily accessible and intuitive visualizations—such as graphs, tables, and trend lines—which are used to provide business intelligence to senior finance, clinical, and administrative leaders.
 Applying the application to known and needed use cases built acceptance and trust in the data and fostered willingness to use the information for other strategic purposes.